webjib/xiaomi_vacuum/README.md

 ## Installing custom voice packs

-It is possible to install custom voice packs using `install_voice_pack` service.
+It is possible to install custom voice packs using `vacuum_install_voice_pack` service.
 As a template for creating your own voice pack you can use the [default EN voice pack](http://awsde0.fds.api.xiaomi.com/dreame-product/dreame.vacuum.p2009/voices/package/en.tar.gz)

 ### Example of install voice pack